wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.3 =
+* New: Removed PayPal Email from plugin options, you may now set it directly in the store template.
+* New: Templates now have their own section with more controls than before.
+* New: CataBlog ShortCode now has a limit parameter with basic pagination for large catalogs.
+* New: Toggle link to easily enable/disable the flash upload form if you need to.
+* New: Server's GD Version is now displayed in the about page.
+* New: Updated look and feel to match WordPress 3 for tabbed panels.
+* Fix: Default CSS now removes Theme constrained width and height for gallery thumbnail images.
+* Fix: Resolved some PHP warnings being fired throughout the plugin when WP_DEBUG is enabled.

 = 1.2.9.9 =
 * New: LightBox option lets you set if the LightBox scrolls from one ShortCode to the next on a single page.